Nallur Kandaswamy temple: New Raja Gopuram Additions

-Another New Raja Gopuram was unveiled on 4 September 2015 at 07 a.m. local time, creating a new Northern entrance to the temple complex.
+Another New Raja Gopuram was unveiled on 4 September 2015 at 7:00 a.m. local time, creating a new Northern entrance to the temple complex.

 It is known as 'Gubera Raja Gopuram', and the entrance is named 'Kubera Vaasal'.
-This tower slightly overpowers the Southern tower and to date recorded as the biggest Gopuram on the Island.
+This tower slightly overpowers the Southern tower and to date recorded as the biggest Gopuram on the island.
 'Guberan' is the deity for wealth and he protects the Northern direction.
 It is believed by the local people that this Gopuram will attract more wealth to the people of the Jaffna peninsula.

 Festivals

 The temple hosts the annual festival which begins with the hoisting of the Holy flag – the Kodiyetram.
 The cloth for hoisting is ceremonially brought to the temple in a small chariot from a family belonging to the Sengunthar Kaikola Mudaliyar dynasty, for centuries.

 The festival is spread over a period of twenty-five days during which various Yāgams Abishekams and special poojas are conducted.

 The major religious festivals people flock to witness are the Manjam, Thirukkarthikai, Kailasavahanam, Velvimanam, Thandayuthepani it's a being, Sapparam, Ther festival procession, Theertham – the water cutting festival, and Thirukalyanam – The holy wedding.
-The Ther Thiruvila (chariot festival) is the most popular of all events is very colorful and commences at 6.15 am.
-The glamorously dressed Lord Shanmuhar and his consorts are carried out on a Silver Throne called 'Simmasanam', an intricately carved masterpiece created by the 7th Custodian, Arumuga Maapaana Mudaliyar in the year 1900.
-Hundreds of devotees carrying it on their shoulders, and the Simmasanam which floats on the heads of thousands of devotees shouting 'Aro haraam' is a sight not to be missed.
+The Ther Thiruvila (chariot festival) is the most popular of all events is very colorful and commences at 6:15 am.
+The glamorously dressed Murugan and his consorts are carried out on a silver throne called the simhasanam, an intricately carved masterpiece created by the 7th Custodian, Arumuga Maapaana Mudaliyar in the year 1900.

-The huge and heavy chariot carrying the statue of God Shanmuhar and consorts is paraded along the streets of the Temple.
-The chariot pulled by a rope of thousands of devotees, rich and poor, old and young stands shoulder to shoulder in pulling it giving God Murugan the opportunity to witness the sincerity and purity of the devotees.
+The huge and heavy chariot carrying the statue of the deity Murugan and consorts is paraded along the streets of the temple.